 One notable arbiter of good taste was the scholar Ali ibn Nafi (789-857AD), who made his mark in the court in Baghdad as astronomer, geographer and above all as musician.
 Better known as Ziryab, from the Arabic term meaning “blackbird” –a possible allusion to his dark complexion as well as to his beautiful singing voice— Ibn Nafi is said to have incurred the enmity of his former teacher and royal court musician, Ishaq al-Mawsili.
 Jealous of Ziryab’s popularity, Ishaq allegedly made Ziryab an “offer”: accept a sum of money and leave the court or remain under threat of death.
 Whatever the exact circumstances, Ziryab left, first for Egypt and then to Kairouan, in present-day Tunisia.

-By this time, news had reached him of the Umayyad** court of Córdoba in Spain and its attraction as a growing cultural centre to rival Baghdad.
+By this time, news had reached him of the Umayyad** court of Córdoba, in al-Andalus, and its attraction as a growing cultural centre to rival Baghdad.
 The tone was set by the sociable and pleasure-loving Emir of Córdoba, al-Hakam I (r.
 796-822), himself a poet.
 Ziryab wrote to al-Hakam, offering his services, and receiving a favourable reply headed with his family to al-Andalus.

 Ziryab arrived in Córdoba in 822 only to find that al-Hakam had recently died.
 Fortunately, al-Hakam’s successor, Abd al-Rahman II (r.
 822-852), was a patron of learning, had refined tastes and led an elegant life-style.
 An amateur astronomer and scientist, as well as an accomplished poet, Abd al-Rahman II was immediately impressed by Ziryab’s talents and showered him with gifts and privileges: e.g. a generous salary, villas in the country, special bonuses.